rehierl/node-tree-outliner/3-basic-design/3-2-0-design-3.md

 which is declared within the corresponding tree.
 Consequently, the root node matches the definition of a type-1 sectioning node.

+Note that the type-1 sectioning nodes can be understood as the most fundamental type of sectioning nodes.
+That is, because no design is complete (i.e. total with regards to all nodes of a tree) without this type of sectioning nodes.

 <!-- ======================================================================= -->
 ## type-2, next sibling